Olha-Fursova/goit-js-hw-02/README.md

-# JavaScript Homework 02 – Branching and Loops
+# JavaScript Homework 02 (GoIT Neoversity) – Branching and Loops

 ## Project Overview
 This project is a set of JavaScript exercises from GoIT Neoversity that practice the use of **branching** (`if`, `switch`) and **loops**, focusing on real-life examples of decision-making and text processing.